kobolabs/epub-spec/README.md

 **Images should not have transparent backgrounds.** This will result in the reading system inserting a default background color or pattern.
 Fixed Layout titles with where image backgrounds are transparent will fail QA in cases where the content is unreadable.

 **For a full screen image view** on the Android and iOS platforms, users can long press images in reflowable ePubs.
 Once in full-screen view, users will be able to pinch and zoom.
-This can also be acheived on eInk devices (running version 3.14 or later) by double tapping images.
+This can also be achieved on eInk devices (running version 3.14 or later) by double tapping images.

 **Scaling images may prevent them from displaying on eInk and Desktop.** Some ePubs will rotate and shrink images down to the size of a single pixel and then blow them back up to the intended view size.
 This will work on Android, iOS and Windows but on Desktop it results in the image either not displaying at all or only displaying as a single pixel.